telerik/blazor-docs/components/buttongroup/overview.md

 ## Appearance

-The separate button instances of the ButtonGroup provide several parameters that control their [styling and appearance, including background color, shape, rounded corners and fill]({%slug buttongroup-appearance%}).
+The separate button instances of the ButtonGroup provide several parameters that control their [styling and appearance, including background color, rounded corners and fill]({%slug buttongroup-appearance%}).

 ## Events